shubhammeshram01/IMDB-Movies-Dataset-Analysis/README.md

 # IMDB-Movies-Dataset-Analysis
 ## Dataset Description :
-Here's a data set of 1,000 most popular movies on IMDB in the last 10 years from 2006 to 2016.
-The data points included Title, Genre, Description, Director, Actors, Year, Runtime, Rating, Votes, Revenue, Metascrore.
+Here's a data set of the 1,000 most popular movies on IMDB in the last 10 years from 2006 to 2016.
+The data points included Title, Genre, Description, Director, Actors, Year, Runtime, Rating, Votes, Revenue, and Metascrore.

 ## Python libraries used :
 * Numpy